2020 Houston Dash season

-The 2020 Houston Dash season is the team's seventh season as an American professional women's soccer team in the National Women's Soccer League.
+The 2020 Houston Dash season was the team's seventh season as an American professional women's soccer team in the National Women's Soccer League.

 On January 6, 2020, the Dash traded team captain Kealia Ohai to the Chicago Red Stars, Ohai had been a member of the Dash since their inaugural season and is the team's all-time leading scorer.

 Competitions

 Due to the COVID-19 pandemic the NWSL did not hold a regular season as originally scheduled.
 The season was replaced by the 2020 NWSL Challenge Cup in July and the Fall Series in September and October.

 2020 NWSL Challenge Cup

 Houston won the NWSL Challenge Cup after defeating the Chicago Red Stars 2–0 in the Championship Game.
 Dash forward Rachel Daly was named the Challenge Cup MVP.